 Your Medical Cannabis Registry Identification Card Application is valid for up to three years.
 If you currently have a registry identification card, which is valid for 12 months, you will not need to get your fingerprints taken or have your physician complete a physician certification, IF you return your extension information before your registry card expires.

-At the end of each three-year period, you will be required to renew your registry identification card and submit new documentation, including, but not limited to a physician certification, fingerprint background check, photo, etc.
+At the end of each three-year period, you will be required to renew your registry identification card and submit new documentation, including, but not limited to a physician certification, photo, etc.

 What happens if my registry identification card expires before I am able to send in my extension form?